Sunday, January 1, 2023

 Another lady said we used the same eye clinic(Maynard & Mitchell) in Huntsville.

-And went on to tell her the different times his life had been turned upside down and how something always turned out for the better.
+He told her his life had been turned upside down and how something always turned out for the better.

 She talked about generous hearts, wish lists, and gifts that show up in unusual packages.

-Our granddaughter saw a little girl across the road and was very anxious to get out of the car.
+Our granddaughter saw a little girl across the road and was very anxious to leave the car.

-She waited until 15 after and she.
-She & I got out and walked across the road.
-There she and two other children ran and played until the parade started.
+She waited until 15 minutes later, and she and I got out and walked across the road.
+She and two other children ran and played until the parade started.

 Santa Clause riding in the Greenhill Parade

-It was not a very long parade the kids did get a lot of candy.
+It was not a long parade, but the kids got a lot of candy.

 We dropped her off at her house.